FranciscoLlobet/efm32-freertos-zig/README.md

 ## Signature Algorithms

-`miso` uses elliptic curve cryptography for signature creation and validation of configuration and firmware images using the ECDSA (*Eliptic Curve Digital Signature Algorithm*).
+`MISO` uses elliptic curve cryptography for signature creation and validation of configuration and firmware images using the ECDSA (*Eliptic Curve Digital Signature Algorithm*).

 Parameters: